 The floppy diskette is used only by the Disklavier: You do not need to be able to write to the floppy disk from your personal computer.

 You can buy blank floppy diskettes from https://www.floppydisk.com/.
 Amazon and eBay are also good suppliers of floppy diskettes.
-Personally, I like to use old Sony 2HD diskettes purchased off of eBay.
-These are some of the older floppy diskettes available, but if you can find some still sealed in a package, they’re some of the best and most reliable ever made, and were produced domestically.
+Personally, I like to use old Sony 2HD diskettes purchased from eBay.
+Although these aren’t the newest floppy diskettes available, they’re some of the most reliable I’ve been able to find.

 CD-Rs are readily available on Amazon, as are CD writers.